asgerhallas/HybridDb/README.md

 - Fixed issue with deadlocks while migrating schema in parallel test executing using temp tables
 - Made deadlocks less likely for real tables too
+- Changed id uniqueness in session to be table+key instead of type+key.

 Acknowledgements
 ================